Meliwat/Meliwat/README.md

 https://spectr.to
 https://github.com/Meliwat/spectr

-**awesome-ios-design-md**: a library of 50 popular apps as markdown design specs, 3 detail levels each. https://github.com/Meliwat/awesome-ios-design-md
+**awesome-ios-design-md**: design specs for 200 popular apps as structured markdown, with SwiftUI, Jetpack Compose, and Expo targets. https://github.com/Meliwat/awesome-ios-design-md

 **MDSwap**: community hub for AI agent markdown (prompts, skills, references) with ranking and a follow graph.